graphery/grapper-doc/src/guide/svg/reuse-elements.md

 </svg>

 How the reference must be absolutely unique into the browser DOM and can have a collision between two or more SVG included on the same page.
-Graphane Javascript Library provides an internal not duplicated `id` for each element.
+Grapper Javascript Library provides an internal not duplicated `id` for each element.
 This unique identification can be access with the methods `.id()` (return the id) and `.ref()` (return `#` and the id concatenated).